opiter09/Fossil-Fighters-Randomizer/README.md

 Finally, this normally only works on Windows.
 For Mac and Linux, I can only point you to
 WINE: https://www.winehq.org

+[1]: I mean this in the more internal sense of "a continuous area with no loading zones in between", not a whole digsite.

 # Source Codes
 - FFTool: https://github.com/jianmingyong/Fossil-Fighters-Tool